MattIPv4/hacktoberfest-data/README.dot.md

 - **Not participating**: Any PR/MR that was submitted by a participant to a repository that was not participating in Hacktoberfest (i.e. having the `hacktoberfest` topic, or adding the `hacktoberfest-accepted` label to specific PRs).
-- **Invalid/spam**: Any PR/MR that was given a label by a maintainer containing the word 'invalid' or 'spam'.
+- **Spam**: Any PR/MR that was given a label by a maintainer containing the 'spam', or PR/MRs that our abuse logic detected as spam.
 These are not counted toward winning, but do count toward a user being disqualified.
 - **Excluded**: Any PR/MR that was submitted to a repository that has been excluded from Hacktoberfest for not following our values.
 These do not count toward winning, nor do they count toward a user being disqualified.